holstonia-investigations/holstonia-investigations/about.md

 ## Related Work

 **[Sasquatch Data Project](https://www.sasquatchdataproject.com/)** is an independent citizen-science effort that compiles and analyzes reported encounters at scale.
-Although its methods and analytical aims differ from those used here, SDP shares a commitment to treating reports as data rather than folklore.
+Although its methods and analytical aims differ from those employed here, SDP shares a commitment to treating reports as data rather than folklore.
 This reference is provided for context and does not imply collaboration or shared conclusions.